House of Mystery

-The House of Mystery is the name of several horror, fantasy, and mystery comics anthologies published by DC Comics.
+The House of Mystery is a horror, fantasy, and mystery comics anthology published by DC Comics.
 It had a companion series, The House of Secrets.
-It is also the name of the titular setting of the series.

 First series

 Genesis

-The House of Mystery started out as a horror anthology, featuring tales of the supernatural as well as supernatural-themed mystery stories.
+The House of Mystery began as a horror anthology, featuring tales of the supernatural as well as supernatural-themed mystery stories.
 Issue #1 was cover dated December 1950-January 1951.
 With the growing backlash against American horror comics in the mid-1950s, as well as the advent of the Comics Code Authority and its restrictions on horror-themed storylines (banning stories dealing with such supernatural fare as vampires and werewolves), the series was quietly revamped into dealing with science fiction-type monsters and other mystery/suspense-type tales that were permitted by the Comics Code.

 Superheroes

 In the mid-1960s, the series was revamped to include superhero stories.
 From The House of Mystery #143 (June 1964) to 155 (December 1966), "J'onn J'onzz, the Manhunter from Mars" headlined the book, as his back-up feature from Detective Comics was moved to The House of Mystery.
 This was followed with the introduction of "Dial H for Hero" in issue #156 (January 1966), which took over as headliner until issue #173 (March–April 1968).
 The Martian Manhunter was again relegated to back-up status during this time.